 In Massachusetts, it is illegal to give a person a drug of any kind with the intention of having sexual intercourse with that person.
-If the survivor or medical provider suspects that a drug was used to facilitate an assault, a blood and/or urine sample may be collected as a part of the rape exam.
-This is called the "Toxicology Kit".
+If the survivor or medical provider suspects that a drug was used to facilitate an assault, a blood and/or urine sample may be collected as a part of the sexual assault exam and evidence collection kit.
+This is called the "toxicology kit."

 This project was supported by Grant #2009-WF-AX-0014 awarded by the Violence Against Women Grants Office, Office of Justice Programs, U.S. Department of Justice to the Massachusetts Executive Office of Public Safety & Security Office of Grants & Research and subgranted to the Boston Area Rape Crisis Center.
 Points of view in this document are those of the author(s) and do not necessarily represent the official position or policies of the U.S. Department of Justice or the Massachusetts Executive Office of Public Safety Programs Division.